katarighe/TDD-Project/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Here are some future features that could be added to the School Library Management System in the future.
+> Here are some future features that could be added to the TDD Project in the future.

 - **Integration with other educational tools:** SLMS can be integrated with other educational tools, such as learning management systems (LMS) and electronic textbooks, to provide a more seamless learning experience for students.
-- **Support for multiple languages and cultures:** SLMS can be made more inclusive by supporting multiple languages and cultures.
-This would allow students from all backgrounds to access and benefit from the resources that the library has to offer.

-These are just a few ideas for future features that could be added to the School Library Management System module.
+These are just a few ideas for future features that could be added to the TDD Project module.
 The specific features that are added will depend on the needs and wants of the users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>